misantronic/framewreck/README.md

 #### Howto

-First define a binding-field which is suppossed to be filled with data on the HTML-view.
+First define a binding-field which is suppossed to be filled with data on the HTML-view.<br>
 Optionally, you can also define a form-element, which will be connected to your binding-field.
 ```html
 <span data-bindings="name"></div>